Grow mushrooms the EZ way.

 To do this I turn the lid upside down to avoid damaging the pressure dial and make it fit as shown in the images below.

-measuring storage size for pressure cooker
+measuring storage for pressure cookermeasuring storage size for pressure cooker

 Once it is filled with gain jars and water it definitely becomes more difficult to handle; make sure you are prepared to lift and move it around the stove (while full) when you use it.